dstore-dbap/LumberMill/README.rst

 the executable can either be found in the bin dir of your python environment (e.g. /usr/lib64/pypy-2.4.0/bin/lumbermill) or in your default path (e.g. /usr/local/bin/lumbermill).

-Other basic configuration examples can be found `here <https://github.com/dstore-dbap/LumberMill/tree/master/conf>`_.
+Other basic configuration examples: https://github.com/dstore-dbap/LumberMill/tree/master/conf/.

 For a how-to running LumberMill, Elasticsearch and Kibana on CentOS, feel free to visit http://www.netprojects.de/collect-visualize-your-logs-with-lumbermill-and-elasticsearch-on-centos/.